scottjodoin/compo-3040-a2/README.md

 While styling with HTML and CSS can be fun, it can also tend to time consuming and detract from the actual work of writing.
 Etter recommends using a static site generator to create a website that is easy to read and navigate from the beautiful markdown you produced in an earlier step.

 Jekyll is our tool of choice that will convert a Markdown document into a static site.
-While is possible to run Jekyll on your own machine, we will let GitHub pages take care of this for us.
+While it is possible to run Jekyll on your own machine, we will let GitHub pages take care of this for us.

 #### a.
 Set up GitHub Pages for your repository
 * From your GitHub repository, go to the **Settings** then **Pages** section.